colemanGH319/DAT-Course-Materials/lessons/optional/clustering/README.md

 After this lesson, students will be able to:

-### Part One: KMeans
+- Explain the difference between supervised and unsupervised learning.
-- Determine the difference between supervised and unsupervised learning.
+- Format and preprocess data for clustering
-- Demonstrate how to apply k-means clustering.
+- Understand and know how to apply k-means clustering.

-### Part Two: DBScan
+- Understand and know how to apply density-based clustering (DBSCAN).
-- Demonstrate how to apply density-based clustering (DBSCAN).
+- Define Inertia and Silhouette score and how they relate to clustering.
-- Define the Silhouette Coefficient and explain how it relates to clustering.
+- Evaluate clusters for fit

 ---